kc657/blog/site/content/about.md

 +++

-**I'm Kevin**, developer and motorcycle enthusiast.
-This is my blog about my journey as a developer and  motorcyclist.
+**I'm Kevin Chen**, developer and motorcycle enthusiast.
+This webpage is dedicated to my journey is both aspects.